LilGherkin/ReactingToMemory/README.md

-I am ahving a lot tf trouble makign this work on github pages. even after installing gh-pages.
-ANd for some reason the readme keeps getting overwritten.
+It works locally.
+But I appear to be having trouble with GitHub pages.
+Also I keep overwritting my readme trying to get gh-pages to work.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).